|

 that the sum of all shares involved in the consolidation period will

+approximately equal the sum of shares involved in the price move.
 Since box charting is plotted on a volume scale, it follows that the

 horizontal distance of the consolidation period will approximately equal